 Water softener and other water filtration equipment should normally be serviced or maintained annually, however, there may be interim issues that come up which can be diagnosed and remedied by the homeowner.
 To get the maximum useful life out of your equipment and ensure proper functioning, proper maintenance will enable consistently delivered softened or conditioned water to your home.
-There are many different brands of water softeners, some much more efficient than others in terms of water and salt usage.
+There are many different brands, some much more efficient than others in terms of water and salt usage.
 Some models are capable of conditioning a larger volume of water, therefore estimated water usage prior to selecting a system is very important.
 For water with elevated levels of iron and/or manganese, an up-flow water softener (versus down-flow) is highly recommended to avoid damaging mineral build-up at the bottom of the tank.
 For more complicated problems, contacting a water treatment service technician for water softener repair is your best option.
 Below is a list of some of the most common symptoms of problems with your water softener.

 Repair Checklist: If the Water Softener is Not Working